SAP-archive/teched2021-DEV161/exercises/exC/README.md

 ![](/exercises/exC/images/UX_09.png)

-Switch back to the page canvas by select "VIEW".
+Switch back to the page canvas by selecting "VIEW" in the upper right corner.

 ## Adding Formulas